In This Article

 The rose gold razor was the first she created, and she made sure that as little of the blade as possible was exposed, meaning there was less likelihood for skin irritation when shaving.
 The razor is also situated at a very tight angle, making for an extremely gentle shave.
 “The reason we did that was because we’d be shaving everywhere from legs, to bikini areas, to armpits,” she says.
 “There’s also some training to using a manual razor, we just wanted to make sure it’s an easy hurdle to get over when using the product.”

-After the shower, I patted my legs dry and marveled at how smooth they felt.
+After watching a tutorial video, I felt prepped and ready to start my shaving experience.
+After my shower, I patted my legs dry and marveled at how smooth they felt.
 I didn’t have any stinging from razor bumps like I got from disposable razors, and the shave oil lingered just enough to make my legs feel moisturized, even after I dried off.
 The next day, I still didn’t have any irritation, even on the super sensitive skin around my bikini line.

 I have never had such a positive experience shaving—so much so that using the razor has become part of my self-care routine.
 I make time to shave now, and it’s become a ritual I intentionally choose not to rush through.
 It was a way of saying “yes” to taking care of myself.